airnandez/lsst-cvmfs/README.md

 	$ open cvmfs-2.1.20.pkg
 	```

-At this point, you have installed the CernVM FS client software on your machine.
+At this point, you have installed the CernVM FS client software on your computer.
 For configuring it please see the next section.

-# Configuration
+## Configuration
 Configuring the CernVM FS client to use the binary distribution of LSST software served by CC-IN2P3 is a *one-time operation*:

 * Clone this repository and run the provided configuration script.
 The configuration script needs super-user privileges: